Wetlands in Virginia

 Projects that destroy even tiny wetland areas are required to mitigate the loss by creation of artificial wetlands of an equivalent type.
 Destruction of a forested wetland requires two acres of new forested wetland for every acre destroyed, while destruction of a scrub-shrub wetland must be mitigated by a 1.5-to-1 ratio.

 The Virginia Department of Environmental Quality (DEQ) issues Virginia Water Protection Permits for non-tidal wetlands, and the Virginia Marine Resources Commission (VMRC) manages changes to tidal wetlands.
+State permits are required under Section 401 of the Clean Water Act.
 The Federal government authority to regulate wetlands is based on Section 404 of the Clean Water Act, processed by the US Army Corps of Engineers.
 Section 404 requires a permit before dredged or fill material may be discharged into waters of the United States.

 wetland locations